J535D165/pyalex/README.md

 results = Works().get()
 ```

-For list of enities, you can return the result as well as the metadata.
+For list of entities, you can return the result as well as the metadata.
 By default, only the results are returned.

 ```python
 results, meta = Concepts().get(return_meta=True)